Imperial (automobile): 1957 (Series IMI-1, 2, 4)

-1958 (Series LY1-L,M,H)
+1958 (Series LY1-L, M, H)

 Styling changes for 1958 were limited to the front grille and bumper.
 Quad headlights became standard.
 The 1958 Imperial is credited with the introduction of cruise control, which was called "Auto-Pilot", and was available on the Imperial, and on Chrysler New Yorker, 300, Saratoga and Windsor models.
 Power door locks were another new option.
 Sales slipped to 16,133 in a recession year.
-Dealers were frustrated with buyers referring to the cars as a "Chrysler Imperial", which impacted sales as Imperial was not seen as having Cadillac's or Lincoln's prestige.
-It didn't help that Imperial continued to be sold at Chrysler dealerships, instead of standalone dealers, although it did have a separate "Imperial" dealership sign.
+Dealers were frustrated with buyers referring to the cars as a Chrysler Imperial, which impacted sales as Imperial was not seen as having Cadillac's or Lincoln's prestige.
+It didn't help that Imperial continued to be sold at Chrysler dealerships, instead of standalone dealers, although it did have a separate Imperial dealership sign.

-1959 (Series MY1-L,M,H)
+1959 (Series MY1-L, M, H)

 Production was moved from the traditional Jefferson Avenue Assembly plant in Detroit to an exclusive facility on Warren Avenue, north of the Jefferson Avenue factory.
 Other than a toothy new grill and revisions to side trim little changed in terms of exterior styling for the 1959 model year.
-A new option was the "Silvercrest" roof which featured a stainless steel front with a rear canopy that could be ordered either in any of the basic car colors or in the "Landau" version which had a black canopy with the appearance of leather.
+A new option was the Silvercrest roof which featured a stainless steel front with a rear canopy that could be ordered either in any of the basic car colors or in the Landau version which had a black canopy with the appearance of leather.
+The previously unnamed standard Imperial model gained the Imperial Custom name this year.

-A new option was the swivel-out front seats that were separate from the standard six-way electric front bench seat.
-Manually activated by a handle for this introductory year, in 1960 the seats would automatically swivel when the front door was opened, activated by a cable and springs.
-This automatic feature was discontinued by Chrysler within a few months.
-Many assume this was for safety reasons due to the feature being dependent on the front doors opening, although the specific reason is not clearly documented.
-Swivel seats returned to manual operation for the rest of 1960 and all of 1961.
+A new option for 1959 was Swivel Seats (with 6-way power).
+With this extra cost option the front seats could be swiveled 40 degrees outward using a release lever on the side of the seat bottom.
+When swiveled back to the forward facing position the seat would re-latch automatically.
+This was a separate, extra cost option versus the regular 6-way power seat that was optional on the Custom model but standard for Crown and LeBaron.